John Lapinski: University of Pennsylvania

 He was most recently (2018) named co-faculty director of the Fox Leadership Program and was awarded an endowed professorship – the Robert A. Fox Leadership Professor of Political Science.
-Of that appointment, John DiIulio, the Frederic Fox Leadership Professor of Politics, Religion and Civil Society and current director of the Fox Leadership Program, noted: “John Lapinski has brilliantly mentored numerous Fox-supported undergraduate fellows while helping greatly to expand fellowships from 50 in 2012 to more than 150 in each of the last two years.
-His exciting vision for both PORES and Fox is all about equipping and empowering students and recent alumni for 21st century leadership challenges.”
+Of that appointment, John DiIulio, the Frederic Fox Leadership Professor of Politics, Religion and Civil Society and current director of the Fox Leadership Program, noted that Lapinski's “vision for both PORES and Fox is all about equipping and empowering students and recent alumni for 21st century leadership challenges.”

 Lapinski became faculty director of the Fox Leadership Program on July 1, 2018.
 He also has served as faculty director for the Program on Opinion Research and Elections Studies since 2013 and is Annenberg Public Policy Fellow and co-faculty director, Fels MPA Program.

 Scholarship

 Lapinski's primary area of research is concerned with understanding national elections as well as lawmaking in Congress through empirical analysis.

 Media career

 Lapinksi joined NBC News as an election analyst in 2000 and was named senior election analyst four years later.
 In 2013, Lapinski was named director of elections at NBC News, replacing Sheldon Gawiser.
 In 2015, the election team's decision desk group was given its first permanent space at 30 Rockefeller, replacing the News Sales Archives that had occupied the space previously.